 The fees for residential rehab range widely, from under $5,000 per month to well over 10 times that amount.
-What should rehab cost, and what should it include?
+What is an appropriate cost of rehab, and what should it include?
 There are some obvious costs (as well as some hidden expenses) that affect the quality of your experience and possibly your outcomes.
 There are many things to consider when looking for the right treatment setting for your client, yourself or a loved one.

 Traditionally, group meetings and group therapy have been the gold standard for rehab.
 However, a higher priced rehab may offer more individual sessions and more holistic treatment options than its lower cost competitor.
 As with anything, customized and individualized treatment will cost more.

 Drug and alcohol counselors staff some rehabs and others are staffed by master’s level, or in some cases, doctoral level clinicians who have years of experience in the field of addiction treatment.
 The quality and training of the professional staff will significantly affect the price of a rehab.
 These clinicians will provide individual treatment as well as other fundamental treatment services such as groups, treatment/discharge planning, documentation, and communication with outside providers and family.
 Consider how capable the hands are that you are putting your future in.